tbidne/shrun/README.md

 Will run `some long command` and `another command` concurrently.

-A running timer is provided, and stdout/stderr will be updated when a command finishes/crashes, respectively.
+A running timer is provided, and stdout will be updated when a command finishes or crashes.

 Note: `shrun` colors its logs, and the examples shown here _should_ use these colors.
 Unfortunately github does not render them, so you will have to view this markdown file somewhere else to see them.

 # Configuration

 `shrun` can be configured by either CLI args or a `toml` config file.
 Most arguments exist in both formats -- where they have the same name -- though some exist only as CLI args.
 The following describes the CLI args.
-See [./examples/default.toml](./examples/default.toml) for a description of the `toml` file.
+See [default.toml](./examples/default.toml) for a description of the `toml` file.

 ## Core Functionality